nicobees/freedom-label/instructions/frontend-user-stories/9_implement_the_internationalization_feature.md

 - [ ] 1.
 The application should support internationalization (i18n).
 - [ ] 2.
 A language-switch button should be available in the header.
 - [ ] 3.
 When the language-switch button is clicked, a dropdown with available languages should be displayed.
 - [ ] 4.
-For the MVP, only English should be available.
+For the MVP, only English and Italian languages should be available.
 - [ ] 5.
 All user-visible strings should be translated, including tooltips and form labels.
 - [ ] 6.
 The language switch should be seamless, without a page refresh.
 - [ ] 7.
 Unit tests should be created for the i18n feature, checking that the correct translations are loaded and displayed.